 Here, $\ta\ssend$ denotes the time at the end of slow-roll (and of inflation, as we consider a simplified scenario with instantaneous reheating), and we have chosen the constants of integration such that $1+i_1(\ta\ssend) = 1$ and $i_2(\ta\ssend)=0$, so that standard electromagnetism is recovered after inflation.\footnote{In fact, one may fix $i_2$ to any constant value after the end of inflation.
-When $i_2$ is constant, the term $F\munu\tilde F\upmunu$ in the Lagrangian becomes a surface term that has no influence on the bulk equations of motion.} This parametrization has been studied in e.g. \cite{Caprini:2014mja,vonEckardstein:2025oic,Sobol:2020lec} for $i_1$ ($\gaun = -2n$, $\gaun = -2f_1$), and in e.g. \cite{Durrer:2010mq,Barnaby:2011vw,Caprini:2014mja} for $i_2$ ($\gade = 2 \xi$).
-As an illustration of the validity of these conditions, the case developed in \cite{Barnaby:2011vw} of $i_2(\phi) \propto \phi$ yields $\gade \propto \flaf{\dot{\phi}}{\sqrt{V(\phi)}}$, that is constant at first order in slow-roll.
+When $i_2$ is constant, the term $F\munu\tilde F\upmunu$ in the Lagrangian becomes a surface term that has no influence on the bulk equations of motion.} This parametrization has been studied in e.g. \cite{Caprini:2014mja,vonEckardstein:2025oic,Sobol:2020lec,Dimopoulos:2024jnv} for $i_1$ ($\gaun = -2n$, $\gaun = -2f_1$), and in e.g. \cite{Durrer:2010mq,Barnaby:2011vw,Caprini:2014mja} for $i_2$ ($\gade = 2 \xi$).
+As an illustration of the validity of $\gaun,\gade\simeq \const$, the case developed in \cite{Barnaby:2011vw} of $i_2(\phi) \propto \phi$ yields $\gade \propto \flaf{\dot{\phi}}{\sqrt{V(\phi)}}\propto \sqrt{\ep}$ with $\ep$ the first slow-roll parameter, which is constant at first order in slow-roll.

+It might seem that the above restriction on the functions $i_1$ and $i_2$ is rather severe.
+But in Ref.~\cite{Giovannini:2021thf} it is shown that it has very little influence on the generated gauge field spectra.

 Finally, while the sign and magnitude of $\gade$ are not restricted {\it a priori}, we must limit our analysis to the case $\gaun \geqslant 0$.
 The case $\gaun <0$ leads to $1+i_1 \to 0$ during the early phase of inflation, inducing a regime of strong coupling with very large electric charge.
 In this strong coupling regime we cannot trust our analysis~\cite{Demozzi:2009fu}.